HRLO77/gravity/README.md

 # cython

+This is the most recommended way to calculate particle before rendering, pypy is fast, but not nearly as fast as this.

-Same with cython, cython files are in ./code/ .
+Cython files are in `./code/` .
 If you need to compile them again, run `py cyth.py build_ext --inplace` in `/`

 run `py test.py` to start the computing.
 When ctrl+c is pressed, computing is stopped and the particles collected are dumped in-order in `data.pickle`

 Again, your job to figure out how to render them.

-the cython code is very efficient, producing 1 frame every ~0.102860545 seconds, which is about 3 seconds of calculating to produce one second of rendering (at 30/frames a second, 1000 particles) and computing with direct-sum (highest accuracy)
+the cython code is very efficient, producing 1 frame every ~0.0446153846 seconds, which is about 1.3 seconds of calculating to produce one second of rendering (at 30/frames a second, 1000 particles) and computing with direct-sum (highest accuracy)

+Another thing to note is that for some reason, regularly compiling `run.pyx` might not return the header file, and run.c will return errors on vtables.
+So keep `run.h`, `run.c` and `constants_cy.h` in `./code/` so you can compile them yourself!

+`load.py` Loads the serialized data from `data.pickle`

 Enjoy!